bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-06-17-newsletter.md

     uses this specified value to verify that the sum of the outputs the client wants to create is equal to the sum of the inputs provided by the client (minus fees).
-The coordinator can then provide an anonymous credential for each output commitment that allows the client to later anonymously submit the revealed output to the coordinator for inclusion in the transaction template.
+The coordinator can then provide an anonymous credential for each output that allows the client to later anonymously submit the output to the coordinator for inclusion in the transaction template.

     Software that implements the protocol will be able to create